 - Measurement, assessment, case studies, and communication tools to influence key stakeholders and implement effective well-being improvement efforts

 - Methods and content to examine how well-being aligns with other central health care priorities, including quality of care, efficiency of practice, equity and inclusion, and mental health

 Who Should Attend

-This program is geared towards anyone who has the responsiblitiy for workforce well-being within a health care organization or system.
+This blended learning program is geared towards anyone who has the responsibility for workforce well-being within a health care organization or system.
 Consider registering for this program if you are a:

-- Current Well-Being Officer who is looking for a best practice framework for leading change
+- Current Well-Being Officer (WBO) who is looking for a best practice framework for leading change

-- Unit or department level wellness or well-being leader who would like to prepare to become a Well-Being Officer or Chief Well-Being Officer
+- Unit or department level wellness or well-being leader who would like to prepare to become a WBO or Chief Well-Being Officer

 - C-suite leader who is responsible for workforce satisfaction, well-being or wellness (e.g., CNOs, CMOs, CHROs, CFOs)

 - Quality Improvement